Manny Onariase: Rotherham United

 On 31 August 2017, Onariase joined League One club Rotherham United on a two-year contract for an undisclosed fee.
 After making two EFL Trophy appearances and receiving just one call into a league squad, Onariase re-joined League Two club Cheltenham Town on loan on 1 January 2018.
 He made just five appearances during the remainder of the 2017–18 season.

 After the Millers' promotion to the Championship for the 2018–19 season, a failure to make an appearance during the first two months of the campaign saw Onariase depart the New York Stadium on loan for the remainder of the season in October 2018.
 He was released when his contract expired at the end of the 2018–19 season.

-Dagenham & Redbridge (loan and permanent transfer)
+Dagenham & Redbridge

 On 25 October 2018, Onariase joined National League club Dagenham & Redbridge on a loan which was later extended until the end of the 2018–19 season.
 He made 31 appearances during his spell and signed a one-year contract with the club on 4 July 2019.
 Onariase made 32 appearances and scored two goals during the truncated 2019–20 season.
 He departed the Daggers in August 2020 and made 63 appearances and scored two goals during his two spells at Victoria Road.